+Figure 26: Handling of packet with no assigned ALI

 Annex A (normative): Duplicate packet detection

 A.1 General

 A GAGH may receive multiple copies of the same packet.
 Reasons for packet duplications may be the forwarding of the packet from multiple GeoAdhoc routers, routing loops, misconfiguration or replay of packets from misbehaving GeoAdhoc routers.
 In order to control (e.g. prevent) the forwarding of duplicate packets, the GeoNetworking protocol uses mechanisms for duplicate packet detection (DPD).
 The present document specifies a method for DPD that is based on sequence number (annex A.2).